Page updated 16th December 2013

 Thomas Sharp in his book, the Exeter Phoenix proposed a northern by-pass to meet up with the Exe Bridge at a cloverleaf junction.
 He had no proposal for replacing the bridge, and it was not until the 1960 floods, that the inadequacy of the 1905 bridge, to allow a large quantity of flood water to pass beneath, that plans were put into place to replace it.

-In 1969 the new north bridge was completed, and the south bridge in 1972, allowing the 1905 bridge to be demolished.
+By 1969 the new north bridge was completed and opened by Mayor Bill Hallett on a sunny day in July, who then rode across in the Mayors car.
+The south bridge was opened in 1972, allowing the 1905 bridge to be demolished.
 These twin bridges are strictly functional, built out of concrete and forming, between them, a large roundabout system, that at times, seems to be permanently jammed.
 The piers have been designed to aid the flow of water during flood and the banks of the Exe have been concreted, also to aid water flow.
 There is no trace of the Georgian or 1905 bridge left.

 Many houses and businesses have also been demolished around the bridges, opening up the area, with grassy banks.
 Unfortunately, on the eastern bank, by the northern bridge is one of Exeter's ugliest and most insensitive buildings, Renslade House.